 The video below shows how the program worked.
 Based on the reviews that I've read, the app's features seemed to have been popular.
-Perhaps another company will incorporate some of these features into its own email program.
+I'm hoping that another company will incorporate some of these features into its own email program.

 Delete Files or Leave a Shared Folder to Save Space

-Although Mailbox and Carousel have been shut down, there are other ways to gain storage space.
-Previous versions of files and deleted files don't contribute to the Dropbox storage quota, but shared folders do.
+Although extra space can no longer be obtained by downloading Mailbox and Carousel, there are other ways to gain storage space on Dropbox.
+Previous versions of files and deleted files don't contribute to the storage quota, but shared folders do.
 Unnecessary files can be deleted and shared folders can be left if they are no longer needed in order to gain space.

 Users should think very carefully before sending private or sensitive data into the cloud.
 Even personal photos may be inappropriate for cloud storage.